For more information, visit the Nebraska General Voter Information website.

 - Be at least 18 years of age on or before the date of the election;

 - Not be serving a sentence for a felony conviction and have completed any felony sentence, including parole, at least 2 years prior to the date of the election; and

 - Not have been found mentally incompetent by a court.

 There is no duration of residence requirement in Nebraska; you may register to vote the first day you move to the state.
-To establish residence, a voter must intend to return to Nebraska whenever he or she leaves, and must not claim residency, or the right to vote, in any other state.
+To establish residence, a voter must intend to return to Nebraska whenever they leave, and must not claim residency, or the right to vote, in any other state.